axiom-data-science/modflow2netcdf/README.md

 ## Introduction

 Netcdf_cmdline is a command line interface to flopy's netcdf export feature.
-Netcdf_cmdline is used to export geographic model data and results from MODFLOW projects to NetCDF format.
-Netcdf_cmdline uses flopy to export a MODFLOW project's model grid along with model cell elevation and location.
-The geographic location and elevation of each model cell is calculated based on the model grid and additional information supplied in a configuration file.
-Model input and output data are exported for each cell from the modflow input and output files.
+Netcdf_cmdline exports geographic model data and results from MODFLOW projects to NetCDF format using flopy to export the MODFLOW model grid along with model cell elevation and location.
+The geographic location and elevation of each model cell is calculated based on the model grid and additional information that the user must add to the MODFLOW name file.
+Model input and output data are exported from the modflow input and output files.

-Netcdf_cmdline uses the Flopy libraries to access MODFLOW project data, and supports the versions of MODFLOW supported by Flopy, including MODFLOW-2000, MODFLOW-2005, MODFLOW-NWT, and MODFLOW-USG.
+Netcdf_cmdline uses the flopy libraries to access MODFLOW project data, and supports the versions of MODFLOW supported by flopy, including MODFLOW-2000, MODFLOW-2005, MODFLOW-NWT, and MODFLOW-USG.

 ## Installation